yshavit/effesvm_j/notes/bytecode.md

 - a type
 - 0 or more constructor arguments, which can be accessed via the _pvar_ opcode (described below)

-Operations are always executed within the context of a method (the one exception to this is the initial invocation of a `main` function to start a program, which is handled by the EVM as a special case.
+Operations are always executed within the context of a function (the one exception to this is the initial invocation of a `main` function to start a program, which is handled by the EVM as a special case.
 But within that `main` function, operands do have the function context).
-This context includes the number of arguments that the method has.
+This context includes the number of arguments that the function has.

 ops
 ========================================================================================